 Even the most powerful of Mies' details, the lofty column, can occasionally be brought down to Earth.

-But it is Mies' Chicago work I like best, particularly his Federal Center, where the usually taciturn architect engages in a spirited dialogue with Alexander Calder.
+It is Mies' Chicago work I like best, particularly his Federal Center, where the usually taciturn architect engages in a spirited dialogue with Alexander Calder.

 At his last building in North America, the IBM (1973), Mies converses with his student from the Bauhaus, architect Bertrand Goldberg, who according to architecture lore, has the last word: "Mies," Goldberg reportedly once told him, "I just can't do rectangles anymore."